Hailey Baldwin Reportedly Freaked Out At Justin Bieber Over Text Messages From Selena Gomez

 A new report from Radar Online suggests that the newlyweds have been having some problems in their marriage in recent weeks all thanks to a couple of text messages that Baldwin reportedly found from Selena Gomez on her husband’s cell phone.
 After finding the messages on his phone, an insider close to the situation reveals that Hailey “freaked out” on Justin.
 According to the source, it also doesn’t help that Bieber has been talking about Selena “non-stop” and now, Hailey is at her boiling point.

-“But when she caught Justin with Selena texts on his phone last week, Hailey absolutely lost it and reached out to Selena to tell her to stay away from her man!,” the insider dished.
+“But when she caught Justin with Selena texts on his phone last week, Hailey absolutely lost it and reached out to Selena to tell her to stay away from her man,” the insider dished.

 The same source goes on to reveal that Selena and Justin are indeed talking to one another and they’re on good terms at the moment.
 And after the model reached out to Gomez to confront her, Selena didn’t take it seriously.
 In fact, she reportedly laughed it off because she knows that she and Justin always share a deep love for one another, something that he doesn’t have with Hailey.